English Illinois Staff

 Executive Director

-As Stand’s Policy Director, Jessica helps set the policy priorities for Stand Illinois and manage outreach with parents, teachers, and other organizations around those efforts.
-During her ten years with Stand, she has helped champion significant policies, including ending the inequitable practice of pulling Title I dollars away from classrooms of low-income students and enacting a new, evidence-based school funding formula.
-Jessica is an appointed member of the Illinois Professional Review Panel to review the new school funding model.
-She has played a lead role in several policy reports and has frequently testified at the state Capitol.
+During her years with Stand, she has championed significant policy changes, including ending the inequitable practice of pulling Title I dollars away from classrooms of low-income students and enacting a new, evidence-based school funding formula which now sends $1.5 billion more per year to Illinois schools.
+Jessica is an appointed member of the Illinois Professional Review Panel to review the new school funding model and the Performance Evaluation Advisory Council, which monitors and supports the State’s teacher and principal evaluation system.
+She also is the facilitator of the Illinois Early Literacy Coalition.

-Before joining Stand, Jessica spent five years in a variety of capacities for the Illinois Senate Democrats, including as their Policy and Budget Analyst for the Education and Pension Committees.
+Before joining Stand, Jessica spent five years working for the Illinois Senate Democrats, including as their Policy and Budget Analyst for the Education and Pension Committees.